 Atripla is a once-daily single tablet regimen combining the non-nucleoside reverse transcriptase inhibitor Sustiva (efavirenz), and the nucleoside reverse transcriptase inhibitors Emtriva (emtricitabine) and Viread (tenofovir disoproxil fumarate).
 Atripla is indicated as a stand-alone therapy or in combination with other antiretrovirals for the treatment of HIV-1 infection in adults.

-FDA Approval History for Atripla
+Development History and FDA Approval Process for Atripla

 Disclaimer: Every effort has been made to ensure that the information provided here is accurate, up-to-date and complete, but no guarantee is made to that effect.
 Drug information contained herein may be time sensitive.
 This information has been compiled for use by healthcare practitioners and consumers in the United States.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective or appropriate for any given patient.
 If you have questions about the substances you are taking, check with your doctor, nurse or pharmacist.